• Skip to main content

 Jump to Recipe

-featured okro soup image
+featured okro soup image in a white bowl.

-labeled ingredients used in preparing okra soup
+labeled ingredients used in preparing okra soup.

 • Proteins: You can use any combination of meat or fish to cook this, but the cooking time will vary.
 I used goat meat, smoked catfish, Iru (fermented African locust bean), and fresh shrimp.
 The more proteins you add, the more filling it is, and the chunkier the soup.
 I actually prefer it this way, but it's up to you.